gwoptics/SpacePyQuest/README.md

 There are slightly more complex ways of interacting with the game.
 Space Py Quest allows the user to add their own noise models if they wish, using the ScoreCalculator class's SetNoiseModels function, which is held in score.py.
 The new models can be written into a script, as examplified in userDefinedNoise.py.
 Alternatively, they can be automatically generated using functions defined in translate.py.

 ## Prerequisites
-Space Py Quest should be run with Python versions at or above 3.5.4, and with the Bokeh package at version 0.12.9.
+Space Py Quest should be run with Python versions at or above 3.5.4, and with the Bokeh package at version 0.12.9 or above.

 ## Installing
 There are several ways to install the required software packages and Space Py Quest.
 Experienced Python users can download the files from the repository and start the Jupyter notebook [SpacePyQuest.ipynb](SpacePyQuest.ipynb).